kakawaa/AIRA/README.md

 ### **How It Works**
 - The service runs every 24 hours using **APScheduler**.
-- The scheduled job triggers the `/trigger` API endpoint, which:
-  - Processes test cases from the Excel file.
-  - Generates embeddings for the descriptions.
-  - Updates the OpenSearch index.
-`/trigger` API endpoint can also be used to update the test cases on an on-demand basis.
+- The scheduled job triggers the `/trigger` API endpoint This endpoint can also be used to update the test cases on an on-demand basis.
 ### **Customizing the Schedule**
 You can adjust the schedule interval in `app/scheduler.py`:
 ```python